-- Do not put the device in a place that is humid, dusty or has extreme temperatures as these conditions may harm your device. - Please refer to the device back label, datasheet, box specifications or catalog information for the power rating of the device and operating temperature - Do not use this product near water, for example, in a wet basement or near a swimming pool. - Do not expose your device to dampness, dust or corrosive liquids. - Do not store things on the device. - Do not obstruct the device ventilation slots as insufficient airflow may harm your device.
+- Do not put the device in a place that is humid, dusty or has extreme temperatures as these conditions may harm your device. - Please refer to the device back label, datasheet, box specifications or catalog information for the power rating of the device and operating temperature. - Do not expose your device to dampness, dust or corrosive liquids. - Do not store things on the device. - Do not obstruct the device ventilation slots as insufficient airflow may harm your device.
 For example, do not place the device in an enclosed space such as a box or on a very soft surface such as a bed or sofa. - Do not install or service this device during a thunderstorm.
-There is a remote risk of electric shock from lightning. - Connect ONLY suitable accessories to the device. - Do not open the device or unit.
-Opening or removing covers can expose you to dangerous high voltage or other risks.
+There is a remote risk of electric shock from lightning. - Connect ONLY suitable accessories to the device.

+Do not open the device or unit.
+Opening or removing the device covers can expose you to dangerous high voltage or other risks.
 ONLY qualified service personnel should service or disassemble this device.
-Please contact your vendor for further information. - Make sure to connect the cables to the correct ports. - Place connecting cables carefully so that no one will step on them or stumble over them. - Always disconnect all cables from this device before servicing or disassembling.
-Do not remove the plug and connect it to a power outlet by itself; always attach the plug to the power adaptor first before connecting it to a power outlet. - Do not allow anything to rest on the power adaptor or cord and do NOT place the product where anyone can walk on the power adaptor or cord. - Please use the provided or designated connection cables/power cables/adaptors.
+Please contact your vendor for further information.
+Make sure to connect the cables to the correct ports.

+- Place connected cables carefully so that no one will step on them or stumble over them. - Disconnect all cables from this device before servicing or disassembling. - Do not remove the plug and connect it to a power outlet by itself; always attach the plug to the power adaptor first before connecting it to a power outlet. - Do not allow anything to rest on the power adaptor or cord and do NOT place the product where anyone can walk on the power adaptor or cord. - Please use the provided or designated connection cables/power cables/adaptors.
 Connect it to the right supply voltage (for example, 120V AC in North America or 230V AC in Europe).
 If the power adaptor or cord is damaged, it might cause electrocution.
-Remove it from the device and the power source, repairing the power adapter or cord is prohibited.
-Contact your local vendor to order a new one. - Do not use the device outside, and make sure all the connections are indoors.
-There is a remote risk of electric shock from lightning.
-CAUTION: Risk of explosion if battery is replaced by an incorrect type, dispose of used batteries according to the instruction.
+Remove the damaged power adaptor or cord from the device and the power source.
+Do not try to repair the power adaptor or cord by yourself.
+Contact your local vendor to order a new one.

+- CAUTION: There is a risk of explosion if you replace the device battery with an incorrect one.
+Dispose of used batteries according to the instructions.
+Risk of explosion if battery is replaced by an incorrect type, dispose of used batteries according to the instruction.
 Dispose them at the applicable collection point for the recycling of electrical and electronic devices.
-For detailed information about recycling of this - product, please contact your local city office, your household waste disposal service or the store where you purchased the product.
-This device (WAC6553D-E, WAC6552D-S, WAX655E) must be grounded by qualified service personnel.
+For detailed information about recycling of this product, please contact your local city office, your household waste disposal service or the store where you purchased the product. - Do not leave a battery in an extremely high temperature environment or surroundings since it can result in an explosion or the leakage of flammable liquid or gas. - Do not subject a battery to extremely low air pressure since it may result in an explosion or the leakage of flammable liquid or gas. - This device (WAC6553D-E, WAC6552D-S, WAX655E) must be grounded by qualified service personnel.
 Never defeat the ground conductor or operate the device in the absence of a suitably installed ground conductor.
-Contact the qualified service personnel if you are uncertain that suitable arounding is available. - The following warning statements apply, where the disconnect device is not incorporated in the device or where the plug on the power supply cord is intended to serve as the disconnect device, - For permanently connected devices, a readily accessible disconnect device shall be incorporated external to the device;

-- For pluggable devices, the socket-outlet shall be installed near the device and shall be easily accessible. - Do not use a power adapter that has a power cable longer than 3 meters.
+Contact the qualified service personnel if you are uncertain that suitable grounding is available. - The following warning statements apply, where the disconnect device is not incorporated in the device or where the plug on the power supply cord is intended to serve as the disconnect device, - For a pluggable device, the socket-outlet shall be installed near the device and shall be easily accessible. - Do not use a power adapter that has a power cable longer than 3 meters.